ajdhole/Udacity-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project Starter Code
+# Extended Kalman Filter Project
+[image1]: ./images/EKF_Output.png "EKF Result"
+![alt text][image1]

+## SIMULATOR OUTPUT OF EXTENDED KALMAN FILTER PROJECT

 Self-Driving Car Engineer Nanodegree Program

-In this project you will utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
-Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.
+In this project we have utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+As a project passing requirement the RMSE values should be lower than [.11, .11, 0.52, 0.52].
+In this project I have achieved the RMSE value as [0.09, 0.08, .45, 0.43].

 This project involves the Term 2 Simulator which can be downloaded [here](https://github.com/udacity/self-driving-car-sim/releases)